-From marbles to moon rocks, this state will rock your socks!
+From marbles to moon rocks, Kansas will rock your socks

 Explore the Wild West in Dodge City and Wichita; learn about the Civil War and civil rights on the Kansas/Missouri border and at the Brown vs. Board of Education National Historic Site in Topeka.
 Check out the Eisenhower Presidential Museum and boyhood home in Abilene.
 Get down in Hutchinson – 650 feet below the prairie in Strataca, the Kansas Underground Salt Museum or reach for the stars at Cosmosphere.
 And for fun, check out Moon Marbles in Kansas City, Kansas and get your thrills at nearby Schlitterbahn’s Verruruckt, the world’s tallest water slide.
 For gentler adventure tour the Tallgrass Prairie National Preserve in the beautiful, rolling Flint Hills.
 Follow the yellow brick road in Liberal to the Land of Oz Museum and a replica of Dorothy’s house.
 Like Dorothy, you’ll find out why Kansans say, “There’s no place like home.”